wbruntra/wicked-wight-cli/README.md

 # Wicked Wight CLI

-Generate random, fun passwords from the command line.
+Generate random, Game of Thrones-inspired passwords, from the command line.

 ## Options